MariaProcopii/LFAF/reports/FIRST_LAB_REPORT.md

 Final set of words: [ababbbaaaac, abbabbac, aababaaaabac, abbbaaabbbaaaabac, aac]
 ```
 This method contains an arraylist with results, an object of random class.
-While the set of results does not contain the amount of strings we need, I create a stack abject in wich plase the start symbol.
-Next while the stack is not empty ( the string formation is not ready ), I take the symbor from stack, using pop(), and verify if it is a terminal of a non-terminal symbol.
-If it is not, I use it to get the arraylist from production HashMap ( using it as a key ), randomly select a variant from possible right side ellements and add this symbols in stack in reverse order.
-If it is terminal,, I just add it in stringbuilder object ( I used the StringBuilder because I need to modify the string and dont want to make a new String in the heap memory ).
+While the set of results does not contain the amount of strings we need, I create a stack object in which place the start symbol.
+Next while the stack is not empty ( the string formation is not ready ), I take the symbol from stack, using pop(), and verify if it is a terminal of a non-terminal symbol.
+If it is not, I use it to get the arraylist from production HashMap ( using it as a key ), randomly select a variant from possible right side elements and add this symbols in stack in reverse order.
+If it is terminal, I just add it in stringBuilder object ( I used the StringBuilder because I need to modify the string and don't want to make a new String in the heap memory ).
 ```
  if(nonTerminalVariables.contains(term)){
      ArrayList<String> tempArrayRes = productions.get(term);